-- CPA Saskatchewan conducts practice inspections of the Office about every three years.
-In its inspections, it determines whether the Office has policies, practices, and procedures in place that would enable it to provide public accounting services in accordance with the standards of the Canadian accounting profession. - On a voluntary basis, the Office participates in the Inter-Jurisdictional Peer Review Process of CCOLA.
-Every second year, it asks another legislative audit office, through a review of a number of its audit files, to determine whether its audit work complied with generally accepted assurance standards published by CPA Canada (professional standards). - > The Assembly requires an annual audit of the Office by an auditor who is independent of the Office and who has the same audit responsibilities as the Office.
+- CPA Saskatchewan conducts practice inspections of the Office at least once every four years.
+In its inspections, it determines whether the Office has policies, practices, and procedures in place that would enable it to provide public accounting services in accordance with the standards of the Canadian accounting profession.
+Positive results are achieved when there are no reportable deficiencies that result in the requirement for re-inspection within one year. - As a member of CCOLA (Canadian Council of Legislative Auditors), the Office voluntarily participates in the Inter-Jurisdictional Peer Review Process of CCOLA.
+Every second year, it asks another legislative audit office to review a number of its audit files.
+This review determines whether the Office's audit work complied with generally accepted auditing standards published by CPA Canada (professional standards).
+Positive results are achieved when the reviewer reports compliance with the professional standards. - The Assembly, through The Provincial Auditor Act, requires an annual audit of the Office by an auditor who is independent of the Office.
+It gives this auditor the same audit responsibilities as the Office.
+Positive results are achieved when the auditor of the office issues unqualified opinions (no significant reportable matters).